Chandrashekhar-cloud/Chandrashekhar-cloud/README.md

 ### ~/about

 Computer Science Engineering student who'd rather build a system that heals itself than write a postmortem about it.
 Living in Linux terminals, breaking things on purpose to learn how they fail.

-**Currently:** building self-healing infrastructure & observability tools **Obsessed with:** incident response, root cause analysis, systems that don't page you at 3am

 ---